 - Distractions – Cellphones, texting, music, and eating can distract a teenage driver.

-The Fort Myers personal injury lawyers and car accident attorneys at the Wolfson Law Firm help families to recover the monetary damages they need to pay for medical bills, lost wages, and continuing care.
+The Fort Myers personal injury lawyers and car accident attorneys at Wolfson & Leon help families to recover the monetary damages they need to pay for medical bills, lost wages, and continuing care.
 We represent accident victims who have been injured by;

 - Fort Myers car crash resulted from a teenage driver speeding in a residential neighborhood

 - Pedestrian hit by a teenage driver failing to stop at a crosswalk in Fort Myers